gagechil04/Splunk_Universal_Forwarder_Upgrade_Script_Linux/README.md

 # Splunk-Universal-Forwarder-Upgrade-Script-Linux

 ## Overview
-<br>Run the script as root or a user with sudo priviliges, the script will assign assign the "Splunk" user/group the necessary permissions.
+<br>Run the script as root or a user with sudo priviliges, the script will assign the "Splunk" user/group the necessary permissions.
 If you are running your universal forwarder as a different user, please modify the script to reflect so.

 <br />